dreko7m/dreko7m/README.md

 My main tech stack is React, TypeScript/JavaScript, Python, PostgreSQL, HTML & CSS, and C++.

 Fun facts:
-- I've been a car enthusiast for most of my life. 🏎️
+- 🏎️ I've been a car enthusiast for most of my life.
-- I love music: I play the trumpet 🎺 and guitar 🎸, and I just started learning the piano 🎹.
+- 🎶 I love music: I play the trumpet and guitar , and I just started learning the piano.
 I've also been obsessed with electronic music for as long as I can remember.
-- I'm technically the stepfather of a cat named Matcha.
+- 🐈 I'm technically the stepfather of a cat named Matcha.